neilgall/SwiftyKanren/README.md

 ## Goal generators

-You can write your own `Goal` generation functions but combining existing ones.
+You can write your own `Goal` generation functions by combining existing ones.
 All you have to remember is that these functions must accept one or more `Term`s and always return a `Goal`.
 You can introduce new variables if that helps the definition of your goal:

     func grandparent(_ a: Term, _ b: Term) -> Goal {
         return fresh { c in